 Abstract

 The present investigation entitled “Evaluation of Genetic Parameters for Yield and Yield Attributes Traits in Bread Wheat (Triticum aestivum L.)” was conducted at the Zonal Agricultural Research Station, Powarkheda, Hoshangabad (M.P.) during the rabi seasons of 2019–20 and 2020–21 to assess genetic variability, heritability, and genetic advance in early-sown wheat genotypes.
 Sixty-five genotypes, comprising 15 parents (5 males and 10 females) and 50 hybrids, were evaluated in a Randomized Block Design (RBD) with three replications.
-Analysis of variance (ANOVA) revealed highly significant differences among genotypes for all agronomic and physiological traits, confirming the existence of substantial genetic variability.
+Analysis of variance (ANOVA) revealed significant difference among genotypes for all agronomic and physiological traits, confirming the existence of substantial genetic variability.
 The close correspondence between genotypic (GCV) and phenotypic (PCV) coefficients of variation across most traits indicated minimal environmental influence and strong genetic control.
 Broad-sense heritability (H²) estimates were notably high for all sixteen traits, ranging from 83.10% (peduncle length) to 99.90% (biological yield), suggesting that most phenotypic variation was genetically governed.
 Traits such as grain yield per plant (H² = 99.40%), biological yield (99.90%), harvest index (98.90%), number of effective tillers per plant (94.30%), and number of spikes per plant (96.60%) exhibited high heritability coupled with high genetic advance (GA% = 58.66%, 68.18%, 51.82%, 50.50%, and 38.27%, respectively), indicating the predominance of additive gene action and high response to selection.
 Conversely, traits such as peduncle length, canopy temperature, and 1000-grain weight displayed high heritability but moderate genetic advance, suggesting a combination of additive and non-additive gene effects.
-Overall, the study highlights the predominance of additive genetic variance in most traits and suggests that direct phenotypic selection would be effective for yield improvement, whereas hybridization strategies could be employed for traits influenced by non-additive effects.
+Overall, the study highlights the predominance of additive genetic variance in most traits and suggest that direct phenotypic selection would be effective for yield improvement, whereas hybridization strategies could be employed for traits influenced by non-additive effects.
 These findings provide a strong genetic basis for the development of high-yielding, early-sown, and climate-resilient wheat cultivars under Central Indian conditions.

 Keyword: GCV, Genetics, Genetic advance, Genetic variability, Heritability, PCV, Plant breeding and Quantitative traits